iamjackg/md2cf/README.md

 ### Update message

 You can also optionally specify an **update message** to describe the change you just made by using the `--message` parameter.
+Note that if you're using the `--only-changed` option there will also be a hash of the page/attachment contents at the end of the version update message.

 ### Updating an existing page

 Uploading a page with the same title twice will update the existing one.

 If you want to update a page by page ID, use the `--page-id` option.
 This allows you to change the page's title, or to update a page with a title that is annoying to use as a parameter.

+### Avoiding uploading content that hasn't changed

+If you want to avoid redundant uploads (and the corresponding update emails) when your content hasn't changed, you can add the `--only-changed` option.
+Note that this will store a hash of the page/attachment contents at the end of the version update message.

 ### Uploading folders